FameHouseWorld.com

 Pinarayi Vijayan (Kerala) Cliff House, govt. property Multi-crore Sea-facing, high security

-Eknath Shinde (Maharashtra) Official Varsha residence ₹15+ crores Colonial-era bungalow
+Devendra Fadnavis (Maharashtra) Official Varsha residence, Mumbai ₹15+ crores Colonial-era bungalow

 Expert Perspectives: What Analysts Say